 ‘Poutine’ ($18) with fried gnocchi, boar, duck, cheese curds, corn was the final dish.
 There’s never enough cheese on anything for me, and despite in the speed in which the food came out, the cheese curds had melted completely and I really missed the squeakiness (and volume) of the curds, but the flavour of the confit was delectable.

 The sticky toffee pudding ($10) came out floating in a deep bowl of rich toffee sauce topped with crème fraîche.
-Sweet, decadent and consumed instantaneously.
+Sweet, decadent and consumed instantaneously at Beast Restaurant.

 96 Tecumseth Street | Toronto, ON | (647) 352-6000 | thebeastrestaurant.com